 Although this review included 6 randomised studies, all were retrospective analyses of translational study arms rather than studies where ctDNA guided management with the remainder being cohort studies.
 These present some limitations when considering how these findings could be used to help define a prospective study.
 The timing of any blood sampling in these series are likely to be combination of convenience (chosen to coincide with existing clinical visits) and feasibility.
 The optimum timepoint for any assay is therefore unclear, as is whether a single timepoint or multiple timepoints are required to fully assess disease trajectory.
 Furthermore, retrospective analyses do not require rapid turnaround from biosampling to results.
 By contrast, if a cycle of systemic therapy takes 14 days, prospective studies would require a turnaround of between 10-12 days to allow decision making around response to therapy.
 Both of these issues would need considering for a clinical trial of ctDNA-guided decision making.

+This study assessed the presence of detectable ctDNA as a prognostic marker.
+The wide heterogeneity of analytical techniques, assay types, time points and data cut-offs make meta-analysis of the prognostic value of specific mutations impossible.
+In contrast to earlier stage disease, metastatic CRC also demonstrates broader heterogeneity and clonal selection in response to therapy, meaning the prognostic value of longitudinally tracking of a single detectable mutation may be limited.
+Most series in this study relied on measurements of variant allele frequency (VAF) as a quantification approach, which is a mutation dependent method.
+Assays for metastatic disease should therefore likely rely on a multigene approach to account for tumour heterogeneity and clonal evolution and overcome the limitations of tracking a single VAF.
+These obstacles were highlighted by a recent NCI Colon and Rectal Task Force ctDNA Consensus Statement37, which recommended standardization of pre-analytical variables, plasma handling and minimisation of variation in ctDNA assays being used (including platform methodology, breadth and depth of coverage, validity and turnaround time) in future studies.
+Importantly, they also suggested the development of collaborative databases to enable high-quality future meta-analyses and pooled data analyses to identify the prognostic value of specific mutations in all stages of disease.

+No reported studies directly compared validated prognostic markers in stage 4 CRC with ctDNA.
+In stage 2 and 3 disease, ctDNA appears to offer a prognostic advantage and predict benefit from adjuvant therapy better than assessment based on routine clinicopatholgical features38.
+In resectable metastatic disease RAS status, node positivity of primary tumour and size of largest lesion are all recognised as prognostically valuable39, but direct comparison against ctDNA has not been performed.
+RAS, BRAFv600E and MSI status are recognised prognosticators in irresectable disease, but again a direct prospective comparison between their value vs. ctDNA has yet to be performed40.
+Importantly, several studies have demonstrated high (>90%) levels of concordance between ctDNA and tissue-based RAS testing, suggesting ctDNA may have a role for tracking predictive biomarker evolution over time41.